-To provide our members reliable and affordable electric service consistent with sound business and engineering practices.
+To provide our members safe, reliable, responsible, and affordable electric service and access to broadband service consistent with sound business and engineering practices.

 - Integrity.
 Be honest, open, and fair minded in the conduct of all Association matters.

 - Safety.
 Regard safety of employees, members, and the public as a primary objective in all policy and business decisions.

 - Reliability.
 Anticipate and mitigate risks that might cause or prolong interruption of electrical services.

 - Affordability.
 Provide the lowest cost power consistent with safety, reliability, and responsible environmental stewardship, while anticipating and mitigating risks that might threaten the financial health of the Association.